thin-edge/thin-edge.io/docs/src/architecture/software-management.md

 The **Tedge Agent** addresses cloud-agnostic software management operations e.g. listing current installed software list, software update, software removal.
 Also, the Tedge Agent calls an **SM Plugin(s)** to execute an action defined by a received operation.

-The key point is that the Tedge Agent is always generic in cloud platforms and software types.
+The key points are that the **Tedge Agent** is always generic in cloud platforms and software types, and **Cloud Mapper** handles cloud-specific actions.

 ### Software Management Plugin